2vg/blackcat-rs/crate/process-hollow/README.md

 This code was written in Rust based on [m0n0ph1/Process-Hollowing](https://github.com/m0n0ph1/Process-Hollowing).</br>
 The original checked only Eax at the entry point, so it looked like 32bit.</br>
 I made it compatible with 64bit.</br>
+It also includes minor fixes and fixes when the base address is different.</br>
+Currently, only file to file functions are implemented.</br>

 payload-sample.exe is crate/payload-sample.</br>
 But yes, I can't prove that it's not a real bad sample here, so set your own responsibility or put another payload yourself.</br>